Malivil/TTT-Randomat-20/README.md

 - u/Ill_Worry7895 on Reddit for the idea for the "Black Market Buyout", "Double-Edged Sword", "Evasive Maneuvers", "Sharing is Caring", and "Total Magnetism" events
 - u/PM_ME_OODS on Reddit for the idea for the "Lonely Yogs" event
 - Alex, Rhettg32, and Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flu Season" event
-- Dom and Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranoid" event
 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded in the "Blind Traitors" event
+- Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" events
 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING", "Don't Let it Go to Your Head", and "Wasteful!" events
 - CrimsonDude from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the name of the "Opposite Day" event
+- Dom and Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranoid" event
+- Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Typeracer", and "Stick With Me" events
+- Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" event
+- Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event
 - Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script" and "That Doesn't Sound Right" events
-- Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" events
-- Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event
-- Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" event
+- Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "They have a cave troll" event
-- Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Typeracer", and "Stick With Me" events
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concept of events starting in secret
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event